Kolob Arch

 Kolob Arch is a natural arch in Zion National Park, Utah, United States.
 According to the Natural Arch and Bridge Society (NABS), it is the sixth-longest natural arch in the world.
 In 2006, the Society measured the span at 287.4 ± 2 feet (87.6 m), which is slightly shorter than Landscape Arch in Arches National Park.
 Differences in measuring technique or definitions could produce slightly different results and change this ranking.

+Access

 Kolob Arch can be reached via one of two hiking trails, either of which is approximately 7 mi long and results in a round trip of 14 mi.
 The arch can also be reached from Ice Box Canyon, a canyoneering route in this section of Zion National Park.
-The arch is high above the ground and close to a cliffside that it frames.
+The arch is high above the ground and frames a cliffside.